Lorenagubaira/exercise-starwars-blog-api/README.md

 - `[GET] /planets` Get a list of all the planets in the database
 - `[GET] /planets/<int:planet_id>` Get one single planet information

-Additionally create the following endpoints to allow your StartWars blog to have users and favorites:
+Additionally, create the following endpoints to allow your StartWars blog to have users and favorites:

 - `[GET] /users` Get a list of all the blog post users
 - `[GET] /users/favorites` Get all the favorites that belong to the current user.